-- Certain excluded receipts (defined in section 924(f)). - Receipts attributable to property excluded from export property under section 927(a)(2). - Investment income (defined in section 927(c)). - Carrying charges (defined in section 927(d)(1)).
+• Certain excluded receipts (defined in section 924(f)).

+• Receipts attributable to property excluded from export property under section 927(a)(2).

+• Investment income (defined in section 927(c)).

+• Carrying charges (defined in section 927(d)(1)).

-Note: For periods after December 31, 1997, computer software licensed for reproduction abroad is no longer excluded from export property under section 927(a)(2).
-Therefore, receipts attributable to the sale, lease, or rental of computer software and services related and subsidiary to such transactions now qualify as foreign trading gross receipts.
+Note: Computer software licensed for reproduction abroad is not excluded from export property under section 927(a)(2).
+Therefore, receipts attributable to the sale, lease, or rental of computer software and services related and subsidiary to such transactions qualify as foreign trading gross receipts.